 What is the deadline for sending 1099 forms?

-For 2017, you must provide a recipient a copy by January 31.
+You must provide a recipient a copy by January 31.
 This is also the paper or electronic filing due date to the IRS.

 What are the fines for missing the Form 1099 deadline?